kelvinlegacy/mission23_wiki/Soundtrack-of-the-#GreatStorm.md

 * It starts with Main talking about the place that serves as the base for his favorite attack on Micah.
 * Then TomTom wants to love but recent events have him beyond angry.
     - “Technicolor Love” is a reference to someone new, but very old, again in his life.
+Micah.
 * Main talks about seeing things for the first time.
 He hasn’t learned to ignore the duplicate information infants do.
 He’s also learning about the big 5… The five senses.

 ### The Great Gray